joda/akka-expect/README.md

 expectAny
 ---------
 <pre><code>  it should "enable assertion of messages of a specific class" in {
     echoService ! "hello"
-    expectActor expectAny classOf[String]

-    // ?? is shorthande for expectAny
-    echoService ! "hello"
     expectActor ?? classOf[String]
   }